SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

   * Should SunPy host (in docs) a mapping of instruments > python packages?
   * How can we make sure there are SunPy developers being consulted as new python packages are being written?
 * Communication Between SunPy Developers and Instrument Teams (Kevin, Bin)
-  * A SunPy instrumentaiton working group exists, a forum (ie. chat) to exchange SunPy and instrument team knowledge
+  * A SunPy instrumentation working group exists, a forum (ie. chat) to exchange SunPy and instrument team knowledge
 * Affiliated Package Criteria / Review Process
   * General summary about affiliated
   * Actions: